Steven Butler's Family History Website

 The 1880 federal census found John W. and Kate living in Franklin County, with John's son, William A., but no other children.
 This time, John W.'s occupation was listed as "farmer," but with no property of his own.
 The 1880 agricultural census confirms that he was a tenant farmer, who in 1879 had cultivated about 45 acres of "improved" land, which had yielded 200 bushels of Indian Corn, 75 bushels of oats, and a smaller amount of beans and Irish potatoes.
 He owned one cow, two calves, and produced 100 pounds of butter.

 Unfortunately, it does not appear that John and Kate had a happy marriage.
 About 1880, John W. began consorting with a young woman named Mary Alice Hefner, who bore him a son, John Henry Miles, on September 12, 1881.
-On January 1, 1884, Mary Alice gave birth to a second son out-of-wedlock, Layton Murrell Miles.
+On January 1, 1884, Mary Alice gave birth to a second son out-of-wedlock, Layton Monroe Miles.

 In the meantime, John W.'s wife, Kate, was carrying on an adulterous affair of her own, with a young man named Mark Harris, with whom she apparently ran away, prompting John W., in June 1884, to file for divorce in Franklin County Court.
+What became of Kate, and Mark, afterward is another "mystery of history" as there seems to be no trace of them after that date.

 On October 20, 1884, in Franklin County, Tennessee, John W. Miles married his third wife, twenty-one-year-old Margaret E. Hodge.
 A little more than a year later, on August 18, 1885, their first and only child, a boy named Charles Wesley Miles, was born.
 The following month, on September 24, John W.'s third child with Mary Alice Hefner, Myrtle M. Miles, was born.